liamo94/codepad-vscode/README.md

 Choose to save the raw `JSON` output so you can feed your snippets to other apps.

-If available, save `git` details within your git
+If available, save `git` details within your snippet.

-Easily add title, description and other useful notes all within your IDE
+Easily add title, description and other useful notes all within your IDE.

-View all snippets in one place
+View all snippets in one place.

 All snippets are generated in a formatted `markdown` for easy universal viewing and editing.
 Optionally hook it up into a dedicated md note-taking app.